pietro221/TNANP-Project-2025/README.md

 This repository contains three different implementations of a Monte Carlo simulation for a quantum system of harmonic oscillators, focusing on Bose-Einstein condensation.
 The goal is to study the system's energy behavior by varying parameters such as the number of particles (N), the dimension (D) and the variational parameter (alpha).

-The simulations are based on the Variational Monte Carlo (VMC) method, and the results aim to achieve an expected energy of ND/2 with an optimal alpha value of 1.
+The simulations are based on the Variational Monte Carlo (VMC) method, and the results aim to achieve an expected ground state energy of ND/2 with an optimal alpha value of 1.

 ## Contents